eartheos-app/api-docs/readme.md

 The `Collection`'s `key` array allows you to define the keys/legends that appear in the cards at the bottom of the globe screen.
 See the `CategoryKeyItem` and `ValueKeyItem` schemas for more information.

+###### Style

+The `style` `Collection` allows for the definition of a default "base" layer style at the collection level. `LayerStyle`s set on individual layers will override this setting if they are specified.

 ###### Map Types

 The `mapType` field is optional and defaults to `satelliteHybrid`.
 Alternatively, it can be set to one of the following: